rhjacobsen/CN_workshops/Workshops/1/README.md

 ## Creating and Setting up the Laboratory
 The same GNS3 project is used for all experiments.
 The first step is to create the project.
  * Start GNS3 and create (or open an existing) project <sup>1</sup>
- * Add an Ethernet Switch, two Nodes, and a Router
+ * Add an Ethernet Switch, two Nodes (Hosts), and a Router
- * Connect them as below
+ * Connect them as shown in the figure above
  * Save the project <sup>2</sup>
  * Start all devices, wait until all links are green
- * Right click a link, and choose start capture, Wireshark should start
+ * Right click a link, and choose _start capture_, Wireshark protocol analyzer should start

 #### Notes
 ```